Dotty was always convinced she could take "care" of herself, and then something changed.

 Dotty started saying, Bobby is taking good care of me.
 She said this over and over and to anyone that would listen.
 She would tell people she knew, and people she didn't know.

-Then in January, 2012 she started putting her head on my chest when she woke up in the morning.
+In January, 2012 she started putting her head on my chest when she woke up in the morning.
 She would just hang on.
 Dotty was very warm in the morning by the way.

 In those last months Jim our good friend and neighbor said over and over.
 I can't believe how good she looks, and how good she sounds.
 So much better than she has in the past.
 Ruth agree.
 Although, I am pretty sure that Ruth also noticed that Dotty was starting to fade out.